-With regular seasoning of your Dutch oven, an added layer of protection builds up upon the pot, pan, or skillet.
+With the regular seasoning of your Dutch oven, an added layer of protection builds up upon the pot, pan, or skillet.
 Store correctly and season as required.

 Cast-Iron Care and Maintenance

 Cleaning after every use is the best way to keep cast iron clean.

-Ensure that your cast-iron pieces are never left wet as they even with its seasoned protective non-stick layer a drop of water, even humidity, can cause the pan to rust.
+Ensure that your cast-iron pieces are never left wet as even with its seasoned protective non-stick layer a drop of water, even humidity, can cause the pan to rust.

-Regular cleaning and light seasoning will not consume your time like it will when you need to carry out a total restoration of cast iron.
+Regular cleaning and light seasoning will not consume your time like they will when you need to carry out a total restoration of cast iron.

 Seasoning, the cast iron piece will keep the smell out of your Dutch oven.
-As a natural protective layer forms on top of the pan, which keeps food particles from sticking to it and in turn easier to keep clean.
+A natural protective layer forms on top of the pan, which keeps food particles from sticking to it and in turn easier to keep clean.

 Storing cast iron, top off great cast-iron care with appropriate storage.
 Clean, Dry, and Safe.

 See more in my article here about how to store cast iron correctly.